Who we are

 Access to technology

-We have some assistive technology networked across the University, including the screenreader JAWS and file-conversion software SensusAccess.
+We have some assistive technology networked across the University PCs, including the screenreader JAWS.
+The Apple Macs have inbuilt accessibility technology.

 Each library has an assistive technology workstation that you'll have access to when you're registered with us.
-There's also a Disability Support Representative at each library who can offer help and guidance.
+There's also a Library Disability Support Representative for each college who can offer help and guidance.

 More details on assistive technologies, as well as contact details for our library representatives, can be found in the guide below.